urschrei/flask-bootstrap/README.md

 ## Quickstart
 - Ensure that [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://downloads.vagrantup.com/) are installed
+- This setup assumes a 64-bit capable system – it should run on a [precise32](http://www.vagrantbox.es) box instead, but I haven't tried
-- Clone this repository (you may wish to clone it without any history — `git clone --depth 1 repo_url`, and specify your own remote(s).
-Downloading as a zip won't work, as you'll be missing the postgresql submodule.
-Sorry!)
+- Clone this repository (you may wish to clone it without any history — `git clone --depth 1 repo_url`)
 - `cd` into the newly-cloned repo, and run `git submodule update --init`
 - Create and boot the VM: `vagrant up`
+- Wait a while – Vagrant may have to download a precise64 box, and the Python requirements installation will be slow on the initial run – maybe you'd like to go for a quick wander, talk to a cat &c.
 - SSH to the VM: `vagrant ssh`

 ### From within the VM, you can now